hiromaily/go-design-pattern/README.md

 ### Factory method
 It delegates the creation of different types of objects and defines an interface for creating an object, but let subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.
+It'd useful to handle several categorized data which have same functions(actions) but different content.